CTI BioPharma Corp. (CTIC) stock is nearly perfect except the valuation - The Dwinnex

-CTI BioPharma Corp.
-(NASDAQ: CTIC) closed the day trading at 5.70 down -2.23% from the previous closing price of $5.83.
-In other words, the price has decreased by $-0.13 from its previous closing price.
-On the day, 3996939 shares were traded.
-CTIC reached its highest trading level at $5.85 during the session, while it also had its lowest trading level at $5.48.
+The closing price of CTI BioPharma Corp.
+(NASDAQ: CTIC) was 5.82 for the day, up 0.52% from the previous closing price of $5.79.
+In other words, the price has increased by $+0.03 from its previous closing price.
+On the day, 5206134 shares were traded.
+CTIC reached its highest trading level at $5.85 during the session, while it also had its lowest trading level at $5.52.

 Top 5 Cheap Stocks to Own Right Now